 As the high season begins in the highlands, the colorful Incan celebration of Inti Raymi occurs at the summer solstice.
 The festivities are best experienced in highland locations such as Otavalo or at the archaeological site of Ingapirca near Cañar.

-July is high season, with high season prices
+July is high season, with the prices to match

-In the thick of the high season, prices are higher and more travelers are out and about in the highlands, but it’s a brilliant time to trek the Quilotoa loop or to check out Parque Nacional Cotopaxi during its low season.
+In the thick of the high season, prices are at a premium, and more travelers are out and about in the highlands – it’s a brilliant time to trek the Quilotoa loop or to check out Parque Nacional Cotopaxi during its low season.